-Inspired by the recent discussions (see, eg., Michael Nielsen’s blog postings) surrounding open science I have decided to start a weblog containing my research notes.
+Inspired by the recent discussions (see, eg., Michael Nielsen’s blog postings) surrounding open science I decided to start a weblog containing my research notes.
 I intend to post my notes on my various research projects along with some expository material.
 It is my hope that this weblog can become a forum for open discussion and research.
-Thus I would like to strongly encourage you to comment, contribute, and collaborate!
+Thus I would like to invite you to comment, contribute, and collaborate!
 If you make any progress on the ideas or open problems discussed on this site then please let me know via the comments: I am more than happy for anything here to become a joint project, the more the merrier!
-(After all, it might be easier to write a joint paper with the collaborators on this site rather than rewriting everything yourself…) I also hope to encourage guest posts and invite contributors.

 Our website Science.org is a informational databases and online news publication for anything and everything related to science and technology.
 We recently ran a poll asking our website users regarding what online informational resources they use to keep up to date or even to simply find great information.
 It seems many of our users have labeled your blog as an excellent source of Space information.
 We have reviewed your blog and must say, we absolutely love the information you have made available to the public and would love to make your blog a part of our top science blogs.
 After browsing your blog, our research team has decided to award you a Top science Blogs award banner.